Icefeast/go-sqlcmd/README.md

 `ActiveDirectoryManagedIdentity`

 Use this method when running sqlcmd on an Azure VM that has either a system-assigned or user-assigned managed identity.
 If using a user-assigned managed identity, set the username to the ID of the managed identity.
 If using a system-assigned identity, leave username empty.

+`ActiveDirectoryWorkloadIdentity`

+This method is used for authenticating applications running on Azure Kubernetes Service (AKS) or other environments that support workload identity federation.
+It allows the application to obtain tokens from Azure AD without needing to manage secrets.

+To configure this method, set the following environment variables:
+- `AZURE_CLIENT_ID` - The client ID of the Azure AD application.
+- `AZURE_TENANT_ID` - The tenant ID of the Azure AD application.
+- `AZURE_FEDERATED_TOKEN_FILE` - The path to the token file provided by the workload identity provider.

 `ActiveDirectoryServicePrincipal`